cosmos72/gomacro/doc/generics-cti.md

   sort#[int](slice)
   ```

-* constraints:
+* contracts:

-  when writing a generic function or type, it should be possible to specify constraints
+  when writing a generic function or type, it should be possible to specify contracts
   on their type arguments.
 This is an extensively discussed topic, for many reasons:

-  1) constraints are expected to simplify compiler error messages, and make them
+  1) contracts are expected to simplify compiler error messages, and make them
      more understandable.
 For example, a `sort#[T]` function would specify that values
 	 of `T` must be ordered - the following syntax is just for illustration purposes:
 	 ```Go